Is It Just a Phase, or Is It a Transformation?

-Whereas I use to plan an online teaching schedule to span an entire year, and put a lot of time into marketing my services and workshops, I find myself uninterested in spreading knowledge, provoking enlightenment, or chasing leads right now.
+Whereas I use to plan an online teaching schedule to span an entire year, and put a lot of time into marketing my services and workshops, I find myself uninterested in interactively spreading knowledge, provoking enlightenment, or chasing sales right now.
 Instead, I'm content to create an uplifting space to live in, and contemplate what to do with my retirement years.

 In part, I think, this shift is coming from a release of some of my core psychological needs -- the need to be heard, the need to feel like I'm making a difference, the need to be viewed as a credible person.